Orthogonal-Research-Lab/Neuromatch-Academy/Project-ideas.md

 Explore the complexities of feedback (e.g. sensorimotor) loops through the use of simulated agents exhibiting different degrees of representation (on a continuum from representation-free to representation-rich).
 Implementation might include Bayesian models, agent-based models, or something as simple as a pendulum.

 ### Scientific context
 We know that feedback plays a critical role in behavioral regulation.
 Using a variety of representational frameworks, how can we characterize this complexity?
-Does an intelligent agent require a minimal level of representational complexity to produce and act upon feedback?
+Does an intelligent agent (or organism) require a minimal level of representational complexity to produce and act upon feedback?

 ### Specific question
 What is the tradeoff between feedback and performance given representational models at different levels of complexity?